BaPSF/bapsflib/docs/getstarted.rst

-In the future, packages for the Small Plasma Device (SmPD) :mod:`bapsflib.smpd` and the Enormous Toroidal Device (ETPD) :mod:`bapsflib.etpd` will be added, as well as, some fundamental analysis and plasma diagnostic packages.
+In the future, packages for the Small Plasma Device (SmPD) :mod:`bapsflib.smpd` and the Enormous Toroidal Device (ETPD) :mod:`bapsflib.etpd` will be added, as well as some fundamental analysis and plasma diagnostic packages.